Tyler Clark Burke

 Open Book recently interviewed me for their Dirty Dozen feature (or 12 things you didn't know about me).
 I managed to surprise even my closest friends.
 And here's a recent interview about my studio in Now Magazine.

-I currently live in Toronto with my husband Jeremy and our two preternaturally curious little kids (Rooksby and Hugo).
-I have two books coming out with OwlKids in 2016 and 2017.
-You can read more about my book here.
-I am working on turning my book into a TV show.
-Send me an email if you'd like a link to the secret-secret website.
+I currently live in Toronto with my husband Jeremy and our two curious children, Rooksby and Hugo.
+I have two books coming out with OwlKids in 2017 and 2019.

 Here's a recent radio story I shared on CBC's DNTO about my daughter's lost beaver doll, Evie.